bionumerix/bnxFortran/README.md

 will be in place.
 Please check out the [project issue template](.github/ISSUE_TEMPLATE.md) for further details.

-In case of questions, missing functions, todo’s etc. please open an issue with appropriate / respective label at the above-mentioned issue page.
+In case of questions, enhancements and extensions etc. please open an issue with appropriate / respective label at the above-mentioned issue page.